Rog (factory)

 Rog Autonomous Factory (Slovenian: Avtonomna tovarna Rog), known as Rog, was a squatted bicycle factory in Ljubljana.
 It was used as a cultural centre and self-managed social centre from 2006 until 2021.
-The complex housed a music venue, a skate park, a medical clinic for asylum seekers, a football pitch and artist ateliers.
+The complex housed a music venue, a skate park, a medical clinic for asylum seekers, a football pitch, and artists' ateliers.
 After years of debate over its future, the centre was evicted by the city council in January 2021.